-In the specification tables below a positive radius of curvature indicates that the surface is opening to the right when the lens is oriented as shown in the reference drawing while a negative radius of curvature indicates that the surface is opening to the left.
+In the specification tables below, a positive radius of curvature indicates that the center of curvature is to the right of the surface when the lens is oriented as shown in the reference drawing; a negative radius of curvature indicates that the center of curvature is to the left of the surface.
 Both the positive and negative lenses have an infinite conjugate ratio (i.e., if a diverging light source is placed one focal length away from the flatter side of the lens, the light rays emerging from the curved side will be collimated).